awssat/website/opensource/tailwindo/2_quick-start.md

 tailwindo path/to/directory/ --replace=true
 ```
 ::: tip
-Please note this can be considered a destructive action as it will replace the orignal file and will not leave a copy of the original any where.
+Please note this can be considered a destructive action as it will replace the original file and will not leave a copy of the original any where.
 :::